 - High-speed Train Schedule: Trains between Shanghai and Suzhou run before 6:00 am and depart every 5-10 minutes until after 11:00 pm.

-2. Travel Shanghai to Suzhou by Sleeper Train (for travelers needing a nap?)
+2. Travel Shanghai to Suzhou by Sleeper Train (slower)

 Despite it being slower, you might be surprised to learn that it won’t save you any money at all when compared to the high speed trains.
 A standard seat on the high-speed train is around $3 to $5 whereas a hard sleeper is around $10 (soft sleepers run around $15).

-Unless you are in strong need of a nap or like the idea of lying down on your journey from Shanghai to Suzhou, I still recommend taking the high-speed train.
+Unless you are in strong need of a nap or like the idea of lying down on your journey from Shanghai to Suzhou, I still recommend the high-speed Shanghai to Suzhou by train option..

 The last thing to remember here is when buying train tickets is that most of the standard (i.e. slow) China trains are labeled with a “T”, a “K” or just numbers.